 NEW YORK (Legal Newsline) — New York Attorney General Eric T. Schneiderman announced last week the introduction of legislation meant to curb the rampant misuse of non-compete agreements.

 “Workers should be able to get a new job and improve their lives without being afraid of being sued by their current or former employer,” Schneiderman said.

-the free market economy and good government policy,” said state Sen. Diane J. Savino.
+“Locking an employee into a low-wage or dead-end position through non-compete clauses goes against the principles of the labor movement, the free market economy and good government policy,” said state Sen. Diane J. Savino.